Skip to main content

 Using Mappedin SDK for Android with your own map requires an Enterprise license.
 Try a demo map for free or refer to the Pricing page for more information.

-To create rich experiences on top of the Mappedin Android SDK, it's useful to be able to control the map view programmatically.
+To create rich experiences on top of the Mappedin SDK for Android, it's useful to be able to control the map view programmatically.
 This guide shows how to focus the map view on targets, how to listen to camera events and how to control the camera.

 A complete class that uses the code snippet in this guide can be found in the Mappedin Android Github repo: CameraControls.kt